will-yuponce-db/graph-demo/README.md

-# React + Vite + MUI Boilerplate
+# Databricks Graph Visualization

-A modern, production-ready React boilerplate built with Vite, TypeScript, and Material-UI.
-Features responsive navigation, dark/light mode theming, and comprehensive examples of common UI patterns.
+A modern graph visualization application built with React, Vite, TypeScript, and Material-UI.
+Connects to Databricks SQL Warehouse to visualize property graph data stored in tabular format.

 ## 🚀 Features